botlabs-gg/yagpdb-docs-v2/content/custom-commands/commands.md

 {{% notice style="note" %}}

 YAGPDB was raised well and honors a "no" when told "no".
-In other words, blacklisted roles take precedence over whitelisted roles.
+In other words, blacklists take precedence over whitelists.

-This is a relatively common trip-hazard, so take great care when you set up both whitelisted and blacklisted roles, and subsequently give those roles to your members.
+This is a relatively common trip-hazard, so take great care when you set up both whitelists and blacklists.

 {{% /notice %}}